Nathaniel Rochester: Later years

 Rochester remained an active participant in the growth of the town and county he founded, playing many roles in developing its economy and status.
 He played an active role in politics, helped found churches and banks, and served as the first president of the Rochester Athenænum, which would later become Rochester Institute of Technology.

 During the last two years of his life, Rochester made few public appearances but spent most of his time with his now rather large family, including his 28 grandchildren.
 Rochester died on May 17, 1831, suffering from a protracted and painful illness.
 He was interred at Mount Hope Cemetery in Rochester.

 Personal life

 In 1788, Rochester married Sophia Beatty in Hagerstown, Maryland.
 Together they had twelve children, among them Judge and Congressman William B. Rochester and Mayor Thomas H. Rochester.
 William B. Rochester Jr., the son of William B. Rochester, served as Paymaster-General of the United States Army.

 Legacy

 The Rochester Institute of Technology had a dormitory named Nathaniel Rochester Hall, the third tallest of the campus' four dormitory towers.
 This dormitory was later renamed Fredericka Douglass Sprague Perry Hall.
 This change was made due to Nathaniel Rochester's involvement with the slave trade.
 Nathaniel Square Park, at the intersection of South Avenue and Alexander Street in the South Wedge neighborhood, is home to a statue of Nathaniel Rochester sitting on a bench, sculpted by Pepsy Kettavong.
-There is also a school in the city of Rochester named Nathaniel Rochester Community School (School No. 3).
+There was also a school in the city of Rochester named Nathaniel Rochester Community School (School No. 3.)
+However it was renamed in 2021 to the Dr. Alice Holloway Young School of Excellence due to Rochester's ownership of slaves.